RhetTbull/applecrate/README.md

   -a, --app TEXT                  App name
   -v, --version TEXT              App version
-  -l, --license FILE              Path to license file -w, --welcome PATH              Path to welcome markdown or HTML file -c, --conclusion PATH           Path to conclusion markdown or HTML file -u, --uninstall FILE            Path to uninstall script; if not provided, an
+  -l, --license FILE              Path to license file -w, --welcome FILE              Path to welcome markdown or HTML file -c, --conclusion FILE           Path to conclusion markdown or HTML file -u, --uninstall FILE            Path to uninstall script; if not provided, an
                                   uninstall script will be created for you.See also '--no-uninstall'